-The world of budget phones has been lately becoming overcrowded with options and phones that stand out or differentiate themselves from the others are hard to come by.
-The phones that we are going to compare have been to able to separate themselves from the competition in the $400-or-so market, the Pixel 3a with Google’s flagship camera experience and the Redmi K20 Pro which brings the Snapdragon 855 at a price well below $500.
+The world of budget phones has been lately becoming overcrowded with options, and phones that stand out or differentiate themselves from the others are hard to come by.
+The phones that we will compare have been able to separate themselves from the competition in the $400-or-so market, the Pixel 3a with Google’s flagship camera experience and the Redmi K20 Pro, which brings the Snapdragon 855 at a price well below $500.

 In this article, we will specifically be looking at their designs and hardware performance.

-Within this market segment any phone that would implement design features that trickle down from popular flagship devices is bound to standout, and the 3a does exactly that.
+Any phone that would implement design features that trickle down from popular flagship devices is bound to stand out within this market segment, and the 3a does precisely that.
 With its looks borrowed from the Pixel 3, albeit the plastic construction.
-The K20 brings with it a pop-up camera, an OLED full display with no notch and a glass sandwich design — a first at this price.
+The K20 brings a pop-up camera, an OLED full display with no notch and a glass sandwich design — a first at this price.

-In terms of colourways for both the phones, the Pixel 3a has a glossy plastic instead of the glass at the back with the rest of the body in a matte finish, available in the traditional black and white.
+The Pixel 3a has a glossy plastic instead of the glass at the back, with the rest of the body in a matte finish, available in the traditional black and white.
 Pixel 3a also comes in a colour that Google calls ‘Purplish’.

-The K20 Pro does a much better job in this segment with its attempt to stand out, it has a glass back with unique patterns, available in red or blue and a carbon fibre texture with the Black.
+The K20 Pro does a much better job in this segment with its attempt to stand out has a glass back with unique patterns, available in red or blue and a carbon fibre texture with the Black.

-In order to bring a high tier camera system to the phone at a lower price while not directly hurting the sales of its flagships, Google decided to skimp in a segment which should have been given equal importance.
+To bring a high tier camera system to the phone at a lower price while not directly hurting its flagships’ sales, Google decided to skimp in a segment that could have been given equal importance.

 Not only is there an issue with the processor, but the meagre 4GB RAM also means the 3a might struggle to keep up with power users at times.
 The K20 Pro, on the other hand, offers 6GB RAM, which is about what we have come to expect from the current crop of smartphones in the market.
 But how this will perform in day to day activities over time is a question that only time can answer, as the heavily customised MIUI is known to hog RAM.

-The Pixel 3a rocks a single 12MP lens on the back — similar to its flagship counterpart — and a single 8MP shooter in front whereas the K20 Pro once again matches the current trend with a triple lens set up, which includes the 48MP Sony sensor found on this year’s OnePlus 7 series of devices alongside a 8MP and 13MP sensors respectively.
-At the front you can find a 20MP sensor.
+The Pixel 3a rocks a single 12MP lens on the back — similar to its flagship counterpart — and a single 8MP shooter in front.
+In contrast, the K20 Pro once again matches the current trend with a triple-lens setup, including the 48MP Sony sensor found on this year’s OnePlus 7 series of devices alongside 8MP 13MP sensors, respectively.
+At the front, you can find a 20MP sensor.

-But the 3a is not without its caveats, the relatively weak Snapdragon 670 cannot process the images as fast the 855 and that could hamper the image processing a bit.
+But the 3a is not without its caveats, and the relatively weak Snapdragon 670 cannot process the images as fast as the 855, which could hamper the image processing a bit.

 Which one could you pick up?

-The large battery of the Redmi K20 Pro with its great display and powerful chipset is a hard to beat device for the price.
+With its great display and powerful chipset, the Redmi K20 Pro’s large battery is hard to beat for the price.
 Its base variant, when converted from its Chinese price, equates to about $360.

-Pixel 3a on the other hand with its $399 tag is the perfect device for someone who doesn’t mind relatively slower loading times and is not a heavy user.
-The battery life on this phone has been known to provide at least 4 hours of screen time.
-Although not as snappy, the camera definitely provides quality images.
+Pixel 3a, on the other hand, with its $399 tag, is the perfect device for someone who doesn’t mind relatively slower loading times and is not a heavy user.
+The battery life on this phone can provide at least 4 hours of screen time.
+Although not as snappy, the camera offers quality images.